ajkagy/xrpl-market-maker-bot/README.md

 Steps to install
 1. clone the repo
 2. run npm i
-3. Add the .env File with the following values.
+3. Add the .env File with the following values below.
 Change the appropriate values to what currency on the XRPL dex you'd like to trade with.
+4. run node bot.js

 XRPL_RPC=wss://s1.ripple.com/